Marineland of Florida: Rebirth

 With a gift from Cornelius Vanderbilt Whitney of slightly more than 3 acre of land, together with his donation of about half of the total construction costs, on January 30, 1974 the University of Florida had opened the Whitney Marine Laboratory adjacent to Marineland.
 This laboratory's purpose was the experimental study of marine animals but it was separate from the lab that was once operated by Marineland.
 Marine Studios through their research facility contributed greatly to the understanding of porpoise and dolphin behavior thanks to Arthur McBride, Forrest Wood, David and Melba Caldwell and other marine biologists and scientists.
 The staff at Marineland had a "first responder team" for hundreds of stranded whale emergency calls along the southeastern Atlantic Coast during its existence.
 The old Marineland lab was demolished in the renovations of 2003.
-Whitney Hall which was used frequently for Marineland parties and events is now slated to be demolished due to years of storm damages.
-A new building will be constructed in its place.
+Whitney Hall which was used frequently for Marineland parties and events was demolished due to years of storm damages.
+A new cetacean rescue building was constructed in its place.

+Modern Era

 On January 1, 2011, Georgia Aquarium purchased Marineland of Florida for a reported $9.1 million.
-In 2019 the park was sold anew to the Dolphin Discovery Group, which currently operates the park.
-The facility, now named "Marineland Dolphin Adventure" offers several dolphin encounters.

-On March 31, 2025, The Dolphin Company, current owner of Marineland of Florida, filed for Chapter 11 bankruptcy protection to deal with its debt and financial challenges.
+In 2019 the park was sold to The Dolphin Company.
+On March 31, 2025, The Dolphin Company filed for Chapter 11 bankruptcy protection to deal with its debt and financial challenges.
+On October 27, 2025 a hearing to approve the facility's sale to a Texas developer was denied by Judge Laurie Selber Silverstein, paving the way for a purchase from #1 Apex Association under Jon and Barbara Rubel of Clay County for 6.5 million.
+The facility is now managed and operated by Felicia Cook and Jack Kassewitz through the non profit organization Marineland Waves of the Future.
+Long-time historian Terran McGinnis returned to Marineland in a communications capacity while Kelly Fischbach remained as Zoological Director.
+On March 20, 2026, the facility announced a renewed focus on discovery, conservation, and marine stewardship, returning the facility to its historic roots, with the appointment of Dr. Jason Bruck as the new Director of Research and Education, succeeding signature whistle co-discoverer Dr. David Caldwell who was the last Director of Research for Marineland Florida during the 1960s and 70s.
+The facility operates under the name Marineland Dolphin Adventure and has various dolphin interaction programs along with other marine life including cownosed rays, an elaborate collection of fish and marine invertebrates, and even a sea turtle.
+The facility also offers summer camps for ages 7-17 now supervised by Dr. Bruck and his students.

 Dolphins

-Three bottlenose dolphins, Tomo, Aqe and Tocoi, were born at the newly constructed Dolphin Conservation Center in July 2008.
-The two males died in 2018 and 2021 due to traumatic injuries.

-In 2015, there were two dolphins born at Marineland.
-The first one died within a couple of weeks.
+Marineland Dolphin Adventure houses some of the oldest dolphins in managed care including Betty III (b.
+1967), Lightning (b.
+1980), Sunny (b.
+1984), Shaka (b.
+1985), Dazzle (b.
+1989), Niele (b.
+1994), Casique (b.
+2002), Briland (b.
+2004), Tocoi (b.
+2008), Miramar (b.
+2011), Surge (b.
+2016), and 'Oli (b.
+2016).
+Marineland also has a rescued dolphin named Comet whose estimated birth was in early 2005 (date of rescue December, 20 2005).